alatiera/gnome-podcasts/CONTRIBUTING.md

 Development happens in the master branch.

-Note that we don't do bug tracking in the Github mirror.
+Note that we don't do bug tracking in the GitHub mirror.

 If you need to publish a branch, feel free to do it at any publically-accessible Git hosting service, although gitlab.gnome.org